conditionWang/FCIL/README.md

 This is the implementation code of the CVPR 2022 paper ["**Federated Class-Incremental Learning**"](https://cvpr2022.thecvf.com/).

 You can also find the arXiv version with supplementary materials [here](https://arxiv.org/abs/2203.11473).
-More related works are provided as [Dynamic Federated Learning](https://github.com/conditionWang/Dynamic-FL), please work with us to make FL more practical and realistic.
+More related works are provided at [Dynamic Federated Learning](https://github.com/conditionWang/Dynamic-FL), please work with us to make FL more practical and realistic.

 ## Framework: